okcoders/curriculum/Module-5/Day-01/README.md

 # Day 1

+- servers
+- http
+  - get
+  - post
+  - put
-- servers!
+  - delete
+  - urls for backend vs. frontend
-- http!
+- databases
-- databases!
+- postman
+- a bare minimum node server, and hitting it with browser/postman